MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/4-tests.md

 You need the Test Suite to:

-* Verify that the dataset is uploaded correctly, and
+* Validate that the dataset is uploaded correctly, and
-* Validate your connector.
+* Validate your connector

 ## Initial Setup